lag-of-death/cards/README.md

 6. Introduce RWD.
 For now, the app was only developed with desktops in mind and the given resolution of the cards.
 7. Add exception identification and handling.
 Could add error boundaries to the client-side and some fault prevention for the back-end.
 8. Remove data-testid(s) when creating the bundle.
 Data-testid(s) are only needed in testing.

+## Possible changes to the game mechanics

+1. If the two cards don't match, turn them back over immediately (don't wait for the user to click on the next card).
+2. Do not reset the rounds counter when shuffling the cards.
+Keep the counter as is and don't turn over the guessed pairs.
+Only rearrange the cards that are not yet matched.